MurrayEfford/secr/README.md

 # secr
 Spatially Explicit Capture-Recapture

-This is the development version of the R package distributed on CRAN ( https://CRAN.R-project.org/package=secr).
+This is the development version of the R package distributed on [CRAN](https://CRAN.R-project.org/package=secr).

 It may be installed using
 ```